dcooney/react-npm-starter/README.md

 #### Package.json

-The next step is to update the details found in `package.json` to reference your specific package.
+The next step is to update the project details found in `package.json` to reference your specific project.

+// TODO: Add details about which fields require editing.

 #### Publish Package to NPM